itjimbo/Universal-Installer-and-Updater/README.md

 # Universal-Installer-and-Updater

 This scipt is designed to work with Jamf.
 It has the ability to install any app defined within the script.
+Simply input a few parameters for the script when creating the Policy, and the script will take care of everything else.

+Some bullet points about this script:
-Simply input parameters for the script when creating the Jamf Policy.
-You could create two seperate policies with different settings; one to install the app, and one to update the app.
-The script is capable of installing apps with the following installers: .dmg, .pkg, .pkg within .dmg, .zip, and .app (apps without an installer).
-Adding an app to the script is fairly simple.
+- You could create two seperate policies with different settings; one to install the app, and one to update the app.
+The install policy should be set to run once per computer, while the update policy could be set to run once every day, week, month, etc...
+- The script is capable of installing apps with the following installers: .dmg, .pkg, .pkg within .dmg, .zip, and .app (apps without an installer).
+- Adding an app to the script is fairly simple.
 Check out the **Adding Apps to the Script** section under **Instructions** below.

 ## Instructions
 ### Adding the Script to Jamf